PyLops/pylops-gpu/docs/source/index.rst

    # y = Dx
    y = Dop*x

-Running these two snippets of code in Google Colab with GPU enabled gives a 100+ speed up for the forward pass
+Running these two snippets of code in Google Colab with GPU enabled gives a 50+ speed up for the forward pass.

 .. toctree::